 Students receive plenty of resources to help with their own pre and post course study, our dedicated team of Instructors are happy to help with any last minute questions in the run up to the Oral exam.

 To become an MCA Boatmaster, candidates have to take both a practical and oral assessment with their MCA Local Office.
 SeaRegs are an SQA (Scottish Qualifications Authority) approved centre for the MSQ units leading to the Level 2 Diploma in Maritime Studies.
-Successful candidates are eligible to use the Level 2 Diploma instead of of the oral assessment.
+Successful candidates are eligible to use the Level 2 Diploma instead of the oral assessment.

 SeaRegs can provide oral and practical preparation courses for individuals and groups at our venue or yours.
 The duration will depend on your knowledge starting point.